Clinton-Davis/chow/README.md

 [Back to Top](#table-of-contents)

 ## Bugs

 **Being able to login with a different username.**
 On registration the username/email and password get logged to the database.
-When the user logged in again, only the email was checked for duplets.
+When the user logged in again, only the email was checked for duplicates.
 The problem was the user could login with the right email and password but wrong username.
 Upon adding a new recipe, the recipes get tagged with the username from `Sessions`, which means if the user logged in with a different username but correct email and password, they get logged in but not able edit/delete their recipe.
 My first fix was to add the username input on the login page and have the username from the form checked with the username from the database.
-But this adds another input is not good UX.
+But this adds another input and is not good UX.

 > To fix this issue, The user only inputs the username once at registration.
 At login, once the email and passwords get checked, The `Sessions` is created using the stored username. taking away the need for a username input when logging in.